 (4) In subregulation (1) —

-“compression union” means a connection between pipes which can be fastened and unfastened and which complies with the plumbing standards (for example, a connection made using a cone, olive or loose ring);
+compression union means a connection between pipes which can be fastened and unfastened and which complies with the plumbing standards (for example, a connection made using a cone, olive or loose ring);

-“existing pipes” means pipes on a water heater and the structure to which it is, or is intended to be, attached that are necessary for the safe and effective operation of the water heater;
+existing pipes means pipes on a water heater and the structure to which it is, or is intended to be, attached that are necessary for the safe and effective operation of the water heater;

-“expansion control valve” means a valve, designed for installation on the cold or hot water side of a water heater, that regulates pressure;
+expansion control valve means a valve, designed for installation on the cold or hot water side of a water heater, that regulates pressure;

-“temperature/pressure relief valve” means a valve, designed for installation on the hot water side of a water heater, that regulates pressure or temperature or both.
+temperature/pressure relief valve means a valve, designed for installation on the hot water side of a water heater, that regulates pressure or temperature or both.

 [Regulation 13A inserted in Gazette 7 Oct 2005 p.
 4512-13.]